Houston Swimming Pool Accident Attorneys

 Aside from drowning, pools contain several other safety hazards:

-- Chemicals – All pools must be treated with chemicals to maintain sanitary water conditions, but when added in excess or when left unsecured in proximity to a pool, swimmers are at risk of sustaining serious chemical burns or other related injuries.
+All pools must be treated with chemicals to remain sanitary; however, when added in excess or left unsecured, swimmers are at risk of chemical burns or related injuries.
 Liable parties may include the property owner or the pool maintenance company.

 Preventing drowning accidents could often be as simple as better education on the Instinctive Drowning Response, which doesn’t look like the movie version of a swimmer yelling for help, splashing around, or making audible noise.
 More often than not, however, it takes modifications to pool design, security measures, safety gear, maintenance standards, or training to stop certain accidents from happening.